emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Brutal Shove
 Push\
 1 action\
 You make a powerful strike to push your foe away.
 Make a Melee Strike with a two handed weapon.
-On a success, the target is also moved 4m away from you, or takes a -2 circumstance penalty to AC if the area it would be moved into is occupied.
+On a success, the target is also moved 4m away from you, or becomes Off-guard until the start of your next turn if the area it would be moved into is occupied.

 ### Bullet split
 Ranged\